 24

-Sakurasou no Pet Na Kanojo is a beautiful take on friendship and love.
-The story revolves around a group of misfit “geniuses” who are forced to shift to a rundown dorm at Sakura-sou.
+Sakurasou no Pet na Kanojo offers a heartfelt exploration of friendship and love.
+The story centers on a group of talented but quirky individuals who are relocated to Sakura-sou, a rundown dormitory known for housing the so-called "misfit geniuses."

 ComedyDramaRomance